-In general, Z drugs, or non-benzodiazepines are considered the best sleep aids in the UK, with around 70% of UK insomniacs preferring to use Zopiclone or Zolpidem to restore their sleeping patterns.
+In general, Z drugs, or non-benzodiazepines are considered the best sleep aids in the EU, with around 70% of EU insomniacs preferring to use Zopiclone or Zolpidem to restore their sleeping patterns.

-The next most popular, or best sleep aids in the UK, are benzodiazepines such as Nitrazepam and Diazepam with about 25% of UK insomniacs preferring these over non-benzodiazepine sleep aids.
+The next most popular, or best sleep aids in the EU, are benzodiazepines such as Nitrazepam and Diazepam with about 25% of EU insomniacs preferring these over non-benzodiazepine sleep aids.

-Lastly, or the least popular sleep aids in the UK, are of the natural, herbal or over the counter variety such as melatonin tablets with about 5% of UK insomniacs using this form of insomnia treatment.
+Lastly, or the least popular sleep aids in the EU, are of the natural, herbal or over the counter variety such as melatonin tablets with about 5% of EUinsomniacs using this form of insomnia treatment.

-Buying both benzodiazepine and non-benzodiazepine sleep aids online in the UK nowadays has never been so easy, or so affordable.
+Buying both benzodiazepine and non-benzodiazepine sleep aids online in the EU nowadays has never been so easy, or so affordable.

 Our online pharmacy is open for business 24-hours with a friendly member of staff just an email or a phone call away.
 We stock only the best sleep aids that are proven to work quickly and effectively so that insomniacs can restore their natural sleeping pattern in the quickest possible time.

-We offer a speedy UK wide delivery service and we also deliver to Northern Ireland (N.I.) and the Republic of Ireland (R.O.I.).
+We offer a speedy EU wide delivery service and we also deliver to Northern Ireland (N.I.) and the Republic of Ireland (R.O.I.).